rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ## Introduction

 Each summer BC experiences raging wildfire activity across the province, destroying everything in its path such as wildlife habitats and residential communities.
 Damage such as altered drainage systems, unstabilized exposed soils, and destroyed infrastructure posed to these communities is detrimental and can last for years before full recovery is achieved (BC Wildfire Service, 2023).
 Furthermore, due to wildfire resulting in ground instability, post-fire hazards such as soil erosion, floods, landslides, and avalanches become an increasing concern (BC Wildfire Service, 2023).
-It is hypothesized that the rising temperatures experienced from May to September can be correlated with increased wildfire frequency and size in BC, suggesting wildfires may be a direct concequence of climate (Xu, 2014).
+It is hypothesized that the rising temperatures experienced from May to September can be correlated with increased wildfire frequency and size in BC, suggesting wildfires may be a direct consequence of climate (Xu, 2014).
 Using this theory, the byproducts of high temperature such as drier soils and reduced fuel moisture can be linked to the location of wildfires in BC, providing a deeper understanding of what may have contributed to the dramatic rise in fire activity during the summer (Xu, 2014).

 The objective of this tutorial is to utilize RStudio and its tools to analyze the correlation between temperature, location, and wildfire size in British Columbia during the summer of 2021.
 To conduct the following research, descriptive statistics, point pattern analysis, spatial autocorrelation, spatial interpolation and geographically weighted regression techniques will be conducted.
 Building on the results of this study, we can aim to address further questions, such as identifying potential patterns in wildfire behavior as temperatures continue to rise annually due to anthropogenic climate change.